 For employers it provides an opportunity to gain a high calibre apprentice, who is able to quickly contribute to the employer’s work.
 Leaners with previous experience are more likely to complete apprenticeships and retention issues are reduced.
 There is also the added benefit of a financial incentive.

-For approved training providers, the scheme offers an additional source of funding, a positive destination for learners, increased retention rates and an improvement in successful outcomes.
+For approved training providers, the scheme offers funding, a positive destination for learners, increased retention rates and an improvement in successful outcomes.

 The CITB Occupational Traineeship is supported by training Standards developed by CITB, in consultation with construction industry employers, stakeholders and training providers.
 Employers are provided with a copy of the relevant Standard prior to the placement beginning.
 Training providers then monitor the progress of the learner throughout the placement, to ensure the standard requirements are met.